How to Respond to Negative Google Reviews: Templates & Best Practices

 Hi [Reviewer Name],

 Thank you for letting us know about this experience.
-What you've described — [briefly paraphrase the specific quality issue] — is not acceptable, and I'm sorry that you received a product that didn't meet your expectations or our standards.
+What you've described — [briefly paraphrase the specific quality issue] — is not acceptable, and I'm sorry that you received a product that didn't meet your standards or our standards.

 We stand behind everything we sell, and every product should arrive [in perfect condition/exactly as described/fully functional].
 When that doesn't happen, we want to know.